 A landline is required for Vodafone internet, and line rental is included with all Vodafone broadband deals.

 Inclusive calling is not provided with the standard Vodafone broadband packages, instead, you simply pay for what you use.
 This is all you’ll need if you don’t plan on using the phone regularly, otherwise, you’ll get the best value out of one of Vodafone’s inclusive calling plans.
 These can offer free calling to landlines, mobiles and international numbers.

 Vodafone broadband coverage and speed

-As an Openreach network provider Vodafone offers a similar choice of broadband speeds as many other providers.
+As an Openreach network provider, Vodafone offers a similar choice of broadband speeds as many other ISPs.
 The Vodafone Superfast 1 package has an average 35Mb download speed, while Superfast 2 delivers an average 63Mb.

 This is in line with most other ISPs, but an unusual distinction is that Vodafone also offers an “Ultimate Broadband Guarantee” which promises to deliver the quoted average or give you a 15% discount until it’s fixed.

 Vodafone broadband deals are completely unlimited with no caps or fair use policies.
 There is also no traffic management so you won’t be slowed down, no matter what you’re doing.